uwearzt/site-uwe-arzt/content/reference/commandline-quick-tips.md

----
-title: Commandline Quick Tips
-layout: default.liquid
-data:
-  shortlink: 42ea2a3b
----
++++
+title = "Commandline Quick Tips"
+[extra]
+shortlink = "42ea2a3b"
++++

 Here is a collection of Commandline Quick Tips, i use often.
 It will be supplemented, every time i find a new Tip.
 Normally this tips work flawless on Linux and Mac OS X.

 ### screen keyboard commands